apache/nuttx/configs/pic32mz-starterkit/README.txt

   configs/pc32mz-starterkit/include/board.h.

-  If using a AC320006 by itself, JP7 pin 2 and JP8 pin 2 is where you would connect a 3.3 Volt ttl serial interface.
+  If using a AC320006 by itself, JP7 pin 2 and JP8 pin 2 is where you would connect a 3.3 Volt TTL serial interface.

   For a configuration using UART1 connect:
    TX to AC320006-JP7 pin 2 which is PIC32MZ pin 106 (RPC14) used as U1RX